ed19027/Pineapple/README.md

-## Subscription to Pineapple newsletters - WEB Page
+## Subscription to Pineapple newsletters
-This project is developed by Edvards Dergačevs for Magebit Junior/Mid - Web Developer Test <3
+This project is developed by Edvards Dergačevs for educational purpose

 #### VERSIONS